DevSnicket/eunice/README.md

   - lower right
 ```

-### Analyzers
+### Analyzers / Processors

 Analyzers are implemented to create the YAML files, which can then be optionally post-processed and combined.
-Currently in development is a single file JavaScript analyzer.
+Currently in development is a JavaScript analyzer and a processor that groups items by their identifiers.

 ### Renderer